 Our New York workers’ comp lawyers have experience in representing workers from all types of industries who have sustained injuries while on the job, including:

 These injuries can stem from a wide range of causes.
-Whether it was caused by unsafe infrastructure on a construction site, the result of inadequate training, or simply a dangerous situation doesn’t matter.
+Whether it was caused by unsafe infrastructure on a construction site, inadequate training, or a dangerous situation doesn’t matter.

 Workers’ comp is a no-fault system, meaning injured workers are entitled to compensation without factoring in negligence or fault.
 Injured workers are not required to prove the reason or cause of the accident.
-However, insurance companies have been denying claims more and more in recent years and launching investigations in an effort to reduce or deny benefits.
+However, insurance companies have been denying claims more and more recently and launching investigations to reduce or deny benefits.

 Learn more about what workers’ compensation covers in New York.